sib-swiss/training-collection/README.md

 A curated list of **bioinformatics training material**.
 All material is:

-- Free
+- Free to use
 - Licensed (CC-BY-4 or similar)
 - Written in markdown or similar
 - In a GitHub repository

 Any contribution to this list is highly appreciated :+1:.
 Please have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) file to learn more on how to contribute.

 ## Contents